schang1146/schang1146/README.md

 ## About

 I'm a Full-Stack Developer based in Los Angeles, California.
-Currently, I work as a Software Engineer I for [Zotec Partners](https://zotecpartners.com/)
+Currently, I work as a Software Engineer II for [Zotec Partners](https://zotecpartners.com/)

 In my free time I love to listen to books on Audible, play tennis, and games on the PC.